 Visual inspection

-The inspection included an on-site visual assessment of the security arrangements, body storage areas in the mortuary, PM room, viewing room and tissue storage areas.
-The processes for release of bodies within the mortuary was observed during the inspection.
+The inspection included a visual assessment of the body storage areas in the mortuary, PM room, viewing room and tissue storage areas.
+The inspection team observed the processes for release of bodies within the mortuary.

 Audit of records